hellincarolina/PythonExamples/README.md

 To run the test cases it's required to install Pytest.

-Pytest documentation and download available in: https://pypi.org/project/pytest/
+Pytest downloading and documentation available in: https://pypi.org/project/pytest/